Dejavu (2022 film): Plot

+A second kidnapping described in Subramani's manuscript leads investigators to revisit an old case involving the gang rape and murder of a young woman named Janani.
+A year earlier, Janani had been abducted by a group of wealthy young men traveling in a BMW.
+The only witness was a taxi driver named Ravi.
+Although police initially pursued the perpetrators, one of them was the son of a powerful central minister.
+Faced with political pressure and the promise of promotion, Asha suppressed the truth, framed Ravi as the culprit, and arranged an encounter killing to close the case.

+As the similarities between Subramani's story and the past case become clearer, Vikram uncovers the truth.
+Pooja is rescued from the minister's son, and the investigation reveals that the entire kidnapping was orchestrated by Rahul, Ravi's twin brother, a technology expert.
+Rahul, his father Subramani, and their associates recreated elements of Janani's case to expose the conspiracy that had destroyed Ravi's reputation and concealed the real criminals.

+Vikram confronts Asha with the evidence.
+Rather than allow the truth to emerge, she orders him to eliminate everyone involved and stage the deaths as an encounter.
+Instead, Vikram turns against her.
+He kills the minister's son and publicly releases footage proving Asha's involvement in the cover-up, resulting in her dismissal and a formal inquiry.

+A further revelation explains Vikram's personal involvement in the case.
+He is revealed to be Janani's boyfriend.
+After the assault, Janani had survived and was expected to recover, but Asha feared that her testimony would expose the conspiracy surrounding Ravi's death.
+To prevent this, Asha murdered Janani in the hospital.
+Vikram's investigation was therefore motivated not only by justice but also by a desire to avenge her death.

+In the aftermath, Asha attempts to justify her actions to Pooja, who rejects her completely.
+Overwhelmed by guilt and disgrace, Asha shoots herself.

 Production

 In November 2020, the film's shooting started.
 Due to COVID-19, the shoot of the film was postponed and finally completed in June 2021.

 Release

 Theatrical

 The title of the film and the first look poster of the film were unveiled by director Venkat Prabhu, M. Sasikumar in his Twitter account on 21 July 2021.
 In January 2022, the film's teaser was released by Udhayanidhi Stalin.
 The movie was announced to be released on 22 July 2022.

 Home media

 The satellite rights of the film were sold to Colors TV.

 Reception

-The film received mixed.
+The film received mixed reactions.
 Logesh Balachandran of The Times of India rated the film 2.0 out of 5 stars and stated that "Arulnithi's effort to try something inventive is laudable, but Dejavu is certainly not a film you can experience more than once."
 Haricharan Pudipeddi of Hindustan Times after reviewing the film stated that "As far as a thriller goes, Dejavu manages to impress to a large extent and leaves hardly any room for complaints."